Written to teens directly!

 Help for High School is great for the student who would like to work independently.
 Additionally, we have two online classes that cover the same content.
 These classes are great for students who would like teacher feedback and the interaction with fellow students afforded by our online classroom:

 Help for High School is a digital product.
 Feel free to print it for your own personal use (see photo samples).

 Ages: High School students who have not yet learned the basic academic essay format.
 Usually 9th-10th grades.

 Format: Black and white PDF file, downloaded to your computer or tablet.
+170+ pages.
 Permission to print also included.

 Help for High School is organized into writing modules.
 Each module gives your student clear descriptions of the writing element or skill targeted in the chapter.
 There are clear, step-by-step directions for execution of the assignment.
 The modules are concluded with real student samples (and in some cases, accompanied by instructor feedback to show how pieces can be edited for improvement).

 To get a feel for how it all works, download the first assignment.
 Be aware that this chapter is the beginning of the program.
 Each chapter builds on the last, creating momentum.
 The argument and essay format chapters are obviously more challenging.
 The format for how the course operates is consistent throughout, however, and this chapter will give you a good idea of what to expect both in teaching style and overall format of the lessons.